-The complaints procedure will be reviewed every two years taking into account any legislative changes and the latest guidance issued by the DfE.
-The next scheduled review date for this policy is September 2023
+The complaints procedure will be reviewed annually, taking into account any legislative changes and the latest guidance issued by the DfE.

 Responsibility for reviewing the procedure belongs to a committee of the governing board, an individual governor or the headteacher.
 All projected review dates will be adhered to.